twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 	- There are others but are uncommon

 NOTE:
 both switches are sending signals to each other every 3 seconds.
-If the timer rund out and a signal is lost from the master switch the slave will take the position as the master and send out a "***Gratuitous ARP signal***" which updates the MAC address tables with the new port interface to send traffic through.
+If the timer runs out and a signal is lost from the master switch the slave will take the position as the master and send out a "***Gratuitous ARP signal***" which updates the MAC address tables with the new port interface and updates the vMAC to send traffic through.
 Note the Mac address for the switches are made into one virtual MAC called "***vMAC***" So when the switch from master to slave is made the only change to the MAC address table is the port number but the Table maintains the same vMAC
 [picture about ralationship between the master switch and the slave] [difference between HSRP and VRRP (redundancy protocols)]